mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `GridApiRef` type was removed.
 Use `React.MutableRefObject<GridApi>` instead.
 - The `GridCellValue` type was removed.
 Use `any` or the `V` generic passed to most interfaces.
 - The `GridRowData` type was removed.
 Use `GridRowModel` instead.
-- `filterPanelOperators` translation key was renamed to `filterPanelOperator`
+- The `filterPanelOperators` translation key was renamed to `filterPanelOperator`

 <!--
 ### CSS classes